SuzanneNL/star-trail-photography/testing.md

 3. **Page not loading correctly**
     - Sometimes, a page will load slowly or even incompletely.
 I have seen this have an effect on the buttons.
 When this happens the hover effect that I have written usually doesn't override the Materialize CSS, making buttons green (instead of black, grey and white).

+4. **Regain control of a deleted account**
+    - After a user deletes his account, the user is deleted from the database.
+This means that someone new can then sign up with the previously used username.
+There will be no error message, because the username is no longer in use.
+If this former user had uploaded images to the gallery, and hadn't deleted them before deleting his profile (which is what I want: to keep as much images as possible), a new user gains access to these images.
+He can then edit and/or delete them.

 ## Browsers
 The final version of the website was tested in different browsers.
 The website works correctly in Chrome, Opera, Mozilla, Safari, Microsoft Edge and Internet Explorer.